CzJamesZhao/awesome-3dgs-avatar/README.md

 ## 🙏 Acknowledgments

-Thank you to the authors of all the papers / projects listed, and to the wider 3DGS community.
+Thank you to the authors of all the papers/projects listed, and to the wider 3DGS community.

 ---